- Homosexuality

 LGBT employment discrimination in Japan is varies by region.

-LGBT housing discrimination in Japan is no protections.
+LGBT housing discrimination in Japan is sexual orientation and gender identity.

 Same-sex adoption in Japan is ambiguous.